xenify-io/litepaper/README.md

 <br>

 - XNF has a maximum supply of 22.6 million tokens.
-Distribution occurs through four daily auctions.
-Each day, a certain percentage of the XNF tokens is allocated to auction participants: 25% to the YSL Burn Auction and another 25% to the vXEN Burn Auction participants.
+Distribution occurs through three daily auctions.
+Each day, 50% of the XNF tokens are allocated to burn auction participants.
 Additionally, 50% of the daily XNF supply is reserved for veXNF rewards, with these rewards being locked for one year before distribution to participants in the ETH Auction (45%) and the Swap Auction (5%).

 - Xenify employs an aggressive halving schedule for its token distribution.
 The first reduction takes place at the 3-month mark, followed by another at 6 months, and subsequent halvings at 12, 24, and 48 months.
 After these initial five halvings, there are three additional reductions, each occurring every 48 months.
 This halving mechanics is designed to gradually reduce the daily distribution of XNF tokens.